grif-bandito/grif-bandito.github.io/projects/surface-book-repair.md

 on the left side of the screen, once a beautiful 3000 x 2000 display, began dimming, flickering and dying.
 At the time, I didn't know why, I just knew it was time to retire my trusty daily driver.
 It has remained in my cool closet until a little over a month into my IT studies-when a light bulb went off that the bulge was most likely a degrading swollen Li-ion battery housed behind the display.

 Surface devices are notoriously difficult and risky to repair due to dense adhesive and fragile glass.
 Completely out of my depth, I took a calculated leap of faith.
 To the best of my ability I restored the device and safely removed the volatile battery.
 I could not salvage the display as the bulging cracked it and the adhesive bested me, but the fact remains it is now a fully working headless retro gaming node with a custom plexiglass screen and far better temperature management than before.
+The original display was gorgeous, but restricting the processor to 2.60GH.
+The plexiglass screen that has cutouts for the fan and CPU has has brought the thermal throttling way down, the processor now hitting 3.33GHz consistently.

 ---